Self-consistent treatment of thermal effects in neutron-star post-mergers: observational implications for third-generation gravitational-wave detectors: Introduction

 Mergers of stellar compact binaries, having at least a neutron star as one of the components, lie at the intersection of several very active fields of research in relativistic astrophysics.
 They are prime targets for multi-messenger observations, being visible in both gravitational wave (GW) and electromagnetic (EM) radiation.
 The LIGO-Virgo-KAGRA (LVK) Collaboration has reported observations from both types of systems~(see~e.g.~\cite{LIGOScientific:2021djp}).
 In particular, the detection of the first binary neutron star (BNS) merger, GW170817, along with its post-merger EM emission~\citep{GBM:2017lvd,LIGOScientific:2017zic,LIGOScientific:2017pwl}, has been instrumental to begin addressing some long-standing questions.
 It has placed tight constraints on: i) the equation of state (EoS) at supranuclear densities~\citep{Shibata:2017xdx,Margalit:2017dij,Rezzolla:2017aly,Ruiz:2017due}; ii) the radius and tidal deformability of a spherical neutron star~\citep{Bauswein:2017vtn,Most:2018hfd}; and iii) the speed of GW, which in turn disfavours a large class of scalar-tensor theories and other theories predicting varying GW speed~\citep{Ezquiaga:2017ekz,Pardo:2018ipy}.
 Besides, it also provided an independent measure for the expansion of the Universe~\citep{LIGOScientific:2017adf,Dietrich:2020efo} and the most direct evidence that BNS mergers are progenitors of the central engines of short gamma-ray bursts (sGRBs), followed by a longer optical transient afterglow known as a kilonova, powered by the radioactive decay of heavy r-process nuclei~\citep{2010MNRAS.406.2650M,Cowperthwaite:2017,Kasen:2017,Pian:2017}.

 Many of those results are drawn from the analysis of the information encoded in the GW signal at the late BNS inspiral stage.
 While searches have been conducted by the LVK Collaboration~\citep{GW170817-post-merger} no observational evidence of the post-merger GW signal is yet available, as the sensitivity of current detectors at the kHz frequency range is severely hampered by photon shot noise.
 Estimates on the detectability of the post-merger signal with third-generation detectors have been reported by~\cite{Clark:2016} and~\cite{Miravet-Tenes:2023kte}.
 The BNS inspiral is accurately modelled assuming a cold (zero temperature) EoS.
-However, during and after merger, shocks heat up the binary remnant to temperatures $\gtrsim 10~\rm MeV$ adding a thermal pressure support that may change the internal structure of the remnant and its subsequent evolution.
+During this epoch, tidal forces transfer energy and angular momentum from the orbit to the NS.
+The energy transferred is primarily converted into gravitational waves and deformation of the NS structure.
+However, the internal heating due to these forces is minimal.
+On the other hand, during and after merger, shocks heat up the binary remnant to temperatures $\gtrsim 10~\rm MeV$ adding a thermal pressure support that may change the internal structure of the remnant and its subsequent evolution.
 It is expected that these thermal effects are encoded in the emitted GWs~\citep{Raithel:2021hye}.
 Therefore, observations during the post-merger stage may shed light on the microphysical EoS of NSs at finite temperature.
 These observations may become possible with third-generation GW observatories~\citep{Chatziioannou:2017ixj}.